 The increasing complexity of employment law, the large amounts of money awarded in lawsuits, and the "sue anyone anytime for any amount" attitudes that have developed, especially in the US, make law degrees for HR staff sought after and appreciated.

 Many long-term HR professionals argue that a degree is unnecessary, that they built a successful career up to and including positions as Vice President, without one.
 But, this is not the trend for jobs in HR.
 An HR professional, who wants to participate in the strategic leadership of a business, needs a degree.

 This is not to say that you cannot do this work without a degree, but you gain credibility by having one.
 Additionally, you have shared experiences with the management team.
 In a less degree-oriented culture and team, a degree may be less necessary.

 Degrees in Human Resources

 The type of degree you have for a job in HR can vary.
 There are HR employees with degrees in Political Science, Business, Social Work, Elementary Education, IT, and other non-HR degree areas.
-Many employees have Master's Degrees in HR, with bachelor's degrees were in different subjects.
+Many employees have a Master's Degree in HR, with Bachelor's degrees that were in different subjects.

 Some other degrees that are often found in HR offices are sociology, psychology, industrial-organizational psychology, and all of the social sciences.
 Increasingly, you'll find degrees in data sciences, IT, and computer technology.
 This reflects the trend in the field for the collection, management, and interpretation of data electronically